Care Army for organisations and local government

 Does your organisation need volunteer support?

-Is your organisation involved in the COVID-19 response and in need of extra assistance?
-Volunteering Queensland through its Emergency Volunteering CREW can help you access volunteer support through Queensland’s Government Care Army initiative.
+Is your organisation requiring volunteers to support delivering services to the vulnerable?
+Volunteering Queensland can help you access volunteer support through Queensland’s Government Care Army initiative.

-Care Army volunteers can help in front-line service delivery roles where they support older and vulnerable people who are impacted by COVID-19.
-Care Army volunteers can also assist the operations of your organisation while your current volunteers focus on the delivery of essential services to people in need at this challenging time.
-Talented Care Army volunteers may be able to assist you in maintaining existing operations and begin putting plans in place for a post-COVID-19 environment.
+Care Army volunteers can help in front-line service delivery roles where they support older and vulnerable people.
+Care Army volunteers can also assist the operations of your organisation.

 The safety and health of Care Army volunteers and the safety, health and privacy of those they assist is of primary importance.
 Community organisations are asked to ensure all necessary screenings, briefings and PPE are in place.